15 Social Selling Trigger Events on LinkedIn

 Creating engagement and conversations with your potential prospects is, in fact, one of the best ways to use social media for business.
-You can do this in an easy and comfortable way, by taking advantage of social selling trigger events (also known as lead generation trigger events) and the opportunities they provide.

-Social selling trigger events allow for a natural dialogue to develop with existing and potential LinkedIn connections where you can build rapport, increase engagement and nurture your relationships.
+Social selling trigger events (also known as lead generation trigger events) provide opportunities for natural dialogues to develop with existing and potential LinkedIn connections, allowing you to build rapport, increase engagement and nurture your relationships with them.

 15 LinkedIn Social Selling Trigger Events That Start Conversations